Bilberry: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Tannins are polyphenolic compounds that have an affinity for proteins.
 Anthocyanosides are condensed tannins.
-When they come into contact with mucous membranes, they exert an astringent action, making the mucosa less permeable.
-Internally, plants high in tannins, like bilberry, are used to treat diarrhea; externally, they help reduce bleeding.
+When they come into contact with mucous membranes, they exert an astringent action, making the mucous membrane less permeable.
+When used internally, plants high in tannins, such as blueberry, are used to treat diarrhea; when used externally, they have an action that helps reduce bleeding.

 Usages associés